hickory-dns/hickory-dns/README.md

 ## Client

-Using the ClientFuture is safe.
-ClientFuture is a brand new rewrite of the old Client.
+Using the AsyncClient is safe.
+AsyncClient is a brand new rewrite of the old Client.
 It has all the same features as the old Client, but is written with the wonderful futures-rs library.
 Please send feedback!
 It currently does not cache responses, if this is a feature you'd like earlier rather than later, post a request.
 The validation of DNSSec is complete including NSEC.
 As of now NSEC3 is broken, and I may never plan to support it.
 I have some alternative ideas for private data in the zone.
-The old Client has been deprecated, so please use the ClientFuture.
-If this is an inconvenience, I may add a convenience wrapper around ClientFuture that would match the old Client; if this is something you would like to see, please file an issue.
+The old Client has been deprecated, so please use the AsyncClient.
+If this is an inconvenience, I may add a convenience wrapper around AsyncClient that would match the old Client; if this is something you would like to see, please file an issue.

 ### Unique client side implementations